katestud/gdi-ruby/readme.md

 # Intro to Ruby

-The slides for this course can be viewed [here](http://cherimarie.github.io/gdi-ruby)
+The slides for this course can be viewed [here](http://katestud.github.io/gdi-ruby)

 This is an Intro to Ruby course.
-All material by Cheri Allen and Heather Moore.
-Thanks to Chris Pine and Sandi Metz for inspirational books.
+Original material was created by Cheri Allen and Heather Moore, with thanks to Chris Pine and Sandi Metz for inspirational books.
+This material was modified by Kate Studwell for the GDI RDU Chapter.

-The course is meant to be taught in 5 two-hour sections.
-Each of the slides and practice files are customizable according to the needs of a given class or audience.
+The course was originally designed to be taught in 5 two-hour sections.
+The GDI RDU chapter course is taught in 4 two-hour sessions, with some pre-class setup steps.

 ## Course description